Since the Club is a Member-owned institution, voting is at the core of its democratic processes.

 A Primary Member must complete an online voter registration application.

 Can my spouse vote?

-A Primary Member who has been in good standing for one year may designate their spouse to vote by completing and submitting a Designated Spouse form to the Membership Office or Member Services.
+A Primary Member who has been in good standing for one year may designate their spouse to vote by completing and submitting an online Designated Spouse form.
 In doing so, the Primary Member loses the right to vote.
-The spouse must then complete and submit a voter registration form in person to Member Services.
+The spouse must then complete and submit an online voter registration.

 What happens if I register and do not vote?